jlperona/gpa-converter/README.md

 * `China`
     * The most common grading scale in China, the 100 point scale.
+* `India 10`
+    * The UGC 10 point scale used in India.
 * `India 100`
     * The most common grading scale in India, the 100 point scale.
-* `India 10`
+* `Saudi Arabia 5`
-    * The UGC 10 point scale used in India.
-Currently supports number grades only.
+    * The 5 point scale used in Saudi Arabia.
 * `Switzerland 6`
     * The most common grading scale in Switzerland, the 6 point scale.
-* `United States`
+* `United States` or `Taiwan`
     * United States letter grades.
-Also can convert the 4.3 grade scale commonly used in Taiwan and China.
+This scale also can convert the 4.3 grade scale commonly used in Taiwan and China.

 The appropriate string above goes in the *Grade Scale Type* column for each student.